tomcritchlow/new-mba/_library/all_by_myself__executives__impostor_phenomenon_and_loneliness_as_catalysts_for_executive_coaching_with_management_consultants___shani_kuna__2019.md

 ---
 layout: post
 title: "All by Myself?
-Executives’ Impostor Phenomenon and Loneliness as Catalysts for Executive Coaching With Management Consultants - Shani Kuna, 2019"
+Executives’ Impostor Phenomenon and Loneliness as Catalysts for Executive Coaching With Management Consultants"
 link: "https://journals.sagepub.com/doi/10.1177/0021886319832009"
 type: "paper"
 date_saved: 2023-11-06